martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 Once your Ingress application is deployed.
 It will create an Application Load Balancer.
 You can check out the load balancer named with k8s-three.

-Now, Copy the ALB-DNS and go to your Domain Provider in my case porkbun is the domain provider.

-Go to DNS and add a CNAME type with hostname backend then add your ALB in the Answer and click on Save

-Note: I have created a subdomain backend.amanpathakdevops.study

-You can see all 4 application deployments in the below snippet.

-Now, hit your subdomain after 2 to 3 minutes in your browser to see the magic.
+Now, Copy the ALB-DNS and paste it on your browser.
+Refresh after 2 to 3 minutes in your browser to see the magic.

 You can play with the application by adding the records.

 You can play with the application by deleting the records.

 Now, you can see your Grafana Dashboard to view the EKS data such as pods, namespace, deployments, etc.

 If you want to monitor the three-tier namespace.